aishwaryaravi19/linux/README-Assignment4.md

 # ASSIGNMENT 4

+## Questions
+1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

+Solution:

 ##  WORK DISTRIBUTION

 ### AISHWARYA RAVI
+  * Verified that Assignment III code is functional.
   * Ran assignment 3 code and took output for Nested paging
   * Tested and verified the results
   * Documented the steps and results

 ### SHRUTHI SRINIVASAN
   * Switched KVM to shadow paging (ept=0)
   * Ran assignment 3 code and took output for Shadow Paging
   * Tested and verified the results
   * Documented the steps and results

+## Together we analyzed the output and answered the questions

+2. Include a sample of your print of exit count output from dmesg from “with ept” and “without ept”.

+Solution:

 # PREREQUISITES